-On absorption of the Alexandra Docks Railway into the Great Western in 1923, “Trojan” received the number 1340.
-It moved freely around GWR territory, and although based mainly at Cardiff Cathays and Radyr depots, it also worked for a time in Oswestry and Greenford, London.
+On absorption of the Alexandra Docks Railway into the Great Western in 1923, ‘Trojan’ received the number 1340.
+She moved freely around GWR territory, and although based mainly at Cardiff Cathays and Radyr depots also worked for a time in Oswestry and Greenford, London.
 Withdrawn from Cardiff by the GWR in July 1932, it was sold to the Netherseal colliery at Burton-on-Trent, who passed it on to Alders (Tamworth) ltd in 1947.

-After several years of negotiations is was finally released to one of the Didcot regular workforce, arriving at the depot in April 1968.
+After several years of negotiations she was finally released to one of the Didcot regular workforce, arriving at the depot in April 1968.
 The locomotive has been under restoration for many years at Didcot.
 The main stumbling block has been the boiler, the original was in a very poor state and was scrapped at Didcot quite a few years ago.
 A substitute was purchased and sent to Chatham for modification.
-This job has never been completed, and the stripped down boiler was returned to Didcot and rebuilt on site by Pete Gransden and Ed Freeman.
+This job was never completed, and the stripped down boiler was returned to Didcot and rebuilt on site.

 The locomotive entered traffic, for the first time in preservation, in 2002.

 With the expiry of the boiler certificate the locomotive was withdrawn from traffic in October 2011 and was overhauled once more, this time by Loughborough-based engineering company, Locomotive Maintenance Services.
 She returned to Didcot in March 2021 and is currently part of the operating fleet.